- Keywords: Systematic generalisation, invariance penalty, semantic anomaly detection

-- Abstract: We consider situations where the presence of dominant simpler correlations with the target variable in a training set can cause an SGD-trained neural network to be less reliant on more persistently-correlating complex features.
+- Abstract: We consider situations where the presence of dominant simpler correlations with the target variable in a training set can cause an SGD-trained neural network to be less reliant on more persistently correlating complex features.
 When the non-persistent, simpler correlations correspond to non-semantic background factors, a neural network trained on this data can exhibit dramatic failure upon encountering systematic distributional shift, where the correlating background features are recombined with different objects.
-We perform an empirical study showing that group invariance methods across inferred partitionings of the training set can lead to significant improvements at such test-time situations.
-We suggest a new invariance penalty, showing with experiments on three synthetic datasets that it can perform better than alternatives.
-We find that even without assuming access to any systematic-shift validation sets, one can still find improvements over an ERM-trained reference model.
+We perform an empirical study on three synthetic datasets, showing that group invariance methods across inferred partitionings of the training set can lead to significant improvements at such test-time situations.
+We also suggest a simple invariance penalty, showing with experiments on our setups that it can perform better than alternatives.
+We find that even without assuming access to any systematically shifted validation sets, one can still find improvements over an ERM-trained reference model.

 - One-sentence Summary: Invariance penalties across splits of a biased dataset can improve systematic generalisation

 - Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics